7 Crazy App Marketing Ideas That Worked!

 But for some apps out there, the standard 1-2-3 marketing approach just wasn’t cutting it.
 They had to go outside the box.
 Way outside the box.

-Here’s our favourite 7 stories about zany app marketing to help inspire your next big push (plus some takeaways into why they worked).
+Here are our favorite 7 stories about zany app marketing to help inspire your next big push (plus some takeaways into why they worked).

 To think something so brilliant and so simple needed marketing.
 But as it turns out, it needed a little heat to really catch fire (pun courtesy of Bloomberg).
 Much like Facebook back in the day, Tinder started by going to where their core demographic was – university campuses.
 But where Facebook targeted high profile schools like Stanford, Tinder worked on the country’s top party schools according to Playboy.
 To get their crucial target audience to sign up – attractive women – they went in and pitched to sororities.
 They would sign up the girls on the spot afterwards.
 Then, they would go straight over to the corresponding fraternity and show all the guys Tinder.
 When the frat guys all saw the women they normally party with on Saturday night already there, they were only too enthusiastic to sign up.